Wood Burned Spoons make a great handmade gift or personalize and keep to use yourself! Below is the step by step tutorial and video.

 Cutting Stencil on Cricut

-The cut file for this project is completely ready to go!
-Simply click here and you will be taken to Cricut Design Space.
+The cut file for this project is completely ready to go on Cricut Design Space.
 I have the file sized to fit most wooden spoons.

-If this size works for you then you can click on Make It.
-If you need to adjust the sizing, click on customize.
+If this size works for you then you can select Make It.
+If you need to adjust the sizing, select customize.

 My wood spoons came in a set of 6 so I made 6 word stencils.
 If your set has more or less feel free to pick and choose which words you want or duplicate some of the words.